Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Any air & sea Vehicles in Update 4? https://www.youtube.com/watch?v=HSoBZKjAN1k
 * Q&A: Dedicated Servers in Update 4? https://www.youtube.com/watch?v=QWirowEMRbk

+## December 8th, 2020
+* Jace Talk: FICS⁕MAS leaks are not "leaks" https://www.youtube.com/watch?v=TOevQ69HYNA
+* Q&A: As Update 4 gets closer will you be releasing more info on how to prepare for the changes? https://www.youtube.com/watch?v=dkVq6ix0lQM
+* Q&A: ETA on Update 4? https://www.youtube.com/watch?v=2Slrxqcmay0
+* Q&A: Is Multiplayer desync fixed in Update 4? https://www.youtube.com/watch?v=OjiLxOBdkU8
+* Q&A: Will Mods break? https://www.youtube.com/watch?v=f1iY6Fj__E0

 # Satisfactory Update 5